unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 #### My comment

-You should think about setting the password for bootloader because it can be problematic for production servers.
+You should think about setting the password for bootloader because it can be problematic for the production clusters.

 #### Useful resources